 Unless you can get a direct flight from London or Frankfurt, you’ll probably fly into Dubai, then take the short 40 minute flight to Muscat, rest in luxury for a couple of days, then hop in a SUV to tour the rest.

-This is a long post, I’m sorry, but I wanted to have all the details of The Circle Route in a single post for easy reference.
-(I’ll be posting more detailed breakouts of the amazing hotels and experiences I found for you.)
+This is a long post, I’m sorry, but consolidated multiple posts into a single comprehensive spot to have all the details of The Circle Route in a single post for easy reference.
+(I’ll be posting more detailed breakouts of the amazing hotels and experiences I found for you, like this amazing hotel.)

 This post roughly follows the Great Circle Route of Northern Oman… the Tourist Trail, if you will, of this un-touristic country.
+It’s where most of the major tours will take you, giving you a taste of what this incredible country holds.
 Where you’ll seldom find any other tourists.

 I was there on a two week slog through the northern part of the country over the U.S. Thanksgiving 2017 holiday.
 There is so much to see, I barely scratched the surface of this rough part of the earth.
 So hang in there.
 Scroll and click on the galleries to open up bigger pictures and more details.